 With world-class galleries, stimulating museums and a chocolate factory just for starters, can you pack it all in?

 Below are just a few ideas of places to visit in Birmingham and the region.
-Use our EXPLORE Birmingham tool to get an extensive overview of what is available.
+Use our EXPLORE Birmingham tool to get an extensive overview of attractions.

 Let Birmingham's flagship National SEA LIFE Centre take you on a spectacular undersea voyage.
 Walk through a glass tunnel totally surrounded by an enormous one million-litre ocean tank where giant green sea turtles, black tip reef sharks and tropical reef fish swim inches from your head.